sergey-sw/raft-playground/README.md

 ### Network partitions

-The network was configured to create random partitions, so eventually they happen:
+The network was configured to have random partitions.
+They eventually occur:

 ```
 2022-11-19 18:09:49.971 network WARNING >> Network partition happened: [[n1], [n2], [n3], [n4, n5]] <<
 ```

-Nodes `n1`, `n2` and `n3` got isolated and can't reach any other node in a cluster.
-Nodes `n4` and `n5` can communicate.
+Nodes `n1`, `n2` and `n3` got isolated and can't reach any other node in the cluster.
+Nodes `n4` and `n5` can communicate with each other.
-Because of the partitions, leader heartbeats can't reach and node except `node-4`.
+Because of the partitions, the leader's heartbeats can't reach and node except `node-4`.

 ```
 2022-11-19 18:09:50.276 raft-node-n5 INFO Sent leader heartbeat in term 1.
 Follower delays: {n1=745, n2=746, n3=744, n4=742}